thelfer/MFrontGenericInterfaceSupport/docs/web/error_handling.md

 The `ErrorBacktrace` class, and the `Context` class mostly provides the `registerErrorMessage` method that can register an error in the form of:

-1.  a -string
+1. a `C`-string
-2.  a -string
+2. a  `C++`-string
 3. a couple of a function allowing to return an error message from an integer value.
 This kind of function is provided by many HPC libraries.

 For convenience, the `registerErrorMessage` always returns an invalid value, i.e. a value that is convertible to any of the returned type